clojure-emacs/cider/doc/configuration.md

 #### Migrating from `auto-complete-mode`

+In case you have some `auto-complete-mode` configuration lying around and you want to switch to `company-mode` there are a few steps you have to take:

 * Disable `ac-cider-setup` or `ac-nrepl-setup` from running on CIDER hooks

 * Remove `cider-mode` and `cider-repl-mode` from the `ac-modes` list